ibre5041/ansible_oracle_modules/README.md

 # ansible-oracle-modules
 **Oracle modules for Ansible**

-- This project was forked from https://github.com/oravirt/ansible-oracle-modules, but also tries to consolidate fixes from other forks.
+- This project was forked from [oravirt/ansible-oracle-modules](https://github.com/oravirt/ansible-oracle-modules), but also tries to consolidate fixes from other forks.
 - This fork uses different layout than original, db connection code is shared via module_utils
-- This fork prefers to use `connect / as sysdba` over using a wallet, password or SQLNET over TCPIP
+- This fork prefers to use `connect / as sysdba` over using wallet, password or SQLNET over TCPIP
-- This fork uses `oracle_oratab` module to store list of databases as ansible facts
+- This fork adds modules `oracle_oratab` to query list od databases, `oracle_tnsnames` to manipulate Oracle .ora files
+- This project also contains roles to install Database, Oracle RAC, Oracle HAS on VMware, EC2, on-premise HW.

-See project: https://github.com/ibre5041/ansible_oracle_modules_example.git as an example.
+See project: [ibre5041/ansible_oracle_modules_example](https://github.com/ibre5041/ansible_oracle_modules_example.git) as an example.

 To use this collection place this in requirements.yml